Dying Is Your Latest Fashion

-Dying Is Your Latest Fashion is the debut studio album by American rock band Escape the Fate, released on September 26, 2006, through Epitaph Records.
-It contains nine new songs, plus two songs taken from the EP There's No Sympathy for the Dead.
+Dying Is Your Latest Fashion is the first full-length album by the American rock band Escape the Fate, released on September 26, 2006, through Epitaph Records.
+It contains nine new songs and two songs taken from the preceding EP There's No Sympathy for the Dead.
 "Not Good Enough for Truth in Cliché" and "Situations" were released as singles, with music videos being made for both.

-It is the only full-length album and second release with original singer and founding member Ronnie Radke, who would later be incarcerated and eventually become the frontman of his own band, Falling in Reverse, after being fired from Escape the Fate.
-It is also the last release to feature rhythm guitarist Omar Espinosa.

-Mandy Murders modeled for the album's cover art.
-The album's title is derived from a line in the chorus of the song "Situations".
+This is the band’s only album to feature their original lead vocalist Ronnie Radke, who was fired from the band in 2008 after being arrested for parole violations.